-Kate Crellin is a MMus student at Queens' College, Cambridge.
-At Cambridge, Kate sings with the Queens' College Chapel Choir, Selwyn Jazz Big Band and conducts throughout the university.
-At Cambridge, she studies with conductors/ensembles Stephen Layton, Graham Ross, Ralph Allwood, Voces8 and more.
+In 2020, Kate graduated top of her class with a Masters in Choral Music from the University of Cambridge (Queens' College).
+At Cambridge, Kate sang with the Queens' College Chapel Choir, Selwyn Jazz Big Band, and conducted throughout the university with Stephen Layton, Graham Ross, Ralph Allwood, Voces8, and more.

 In 2019, Kate graduated from the University of Southern California (USC) with a double major in Choral Music & Law, History and Culture with relevant coursework in jazz studies (magna cum laude).
 Kate received one of 11 Renaissance Scholar Prizes for her interdisciplinary work and the Choral & Sacred Department's "Outstanding BA" honor.
 While at USC, Kate sang in the Thornton Chamber Singers (four-year member/section leader), Reverse Osmosis A Cappella (music director), and CreSCendo Jazz Ensemble (lead soprano).
 She also served as the President of the USC ACDA Student Chapter (2018-2019).

 As a performer, Kate has worked and performed with the Rolling Stones, John Rutter, Eric Whitacre, Pentatonix, Simon Carrington, David Crosby, LACO, and ICYOLA in locations around the world: Westminster Abbey, Notre Dame Cathedral, Walt Disney Concert Hall, Chichester Cathedral, and more.
 In 2018, Kate moved to Cape Cod, where she sang with the professional treble a cappella group, Cape Cod.